 Ex:

-The method then() is called after successfully resolving the promise and catch() method is declared if a problem occurs.
-Eventually, the code can be executed using finally() method irrespective of previous occurrences.
+The method then() is called after successfully resolving the promise, and the catch() method is declared if a problem occurs.
+Eventually, the code can be executed using the finally() method, irrespective of previous occurrences.

-ECMAScript is a specification and Javascript is an implementation and is implementing all the versions that are specified by ECMAScript.
-And it is one reason, why JS is the most popular programming language on the frontend web development.
+ECMAScript is a specification, and Javascript is an implementation and implements all the versions that are specified by ECMAScript.
+And it is one reason why JS is the most popular programming language in the frontend web development.
 Javascript is everywhere(UI designing/development), backend (server-side coding), mobile applications, game development, etc. It a must for a web developer to update the new versions of ECMA Script and this article is such an attempt.